Saorax/Saorax.github.io/khux/index.md

  | Extra Attack: 40% Power | Deals another attack with 40% the medals power |
  | STR +1000 | Raises strength by 1,000 |
  | DEF +2000 | Raises defense by 2,000 |

+  NOTE: Extra Attack, Ground DEF, and Aerial DEF do not stack, everything else does

 </details>
 <hr />